hayj/Scroller/README.md

 	smartScroll(seleniumDriver, stopFunct=stopFunct)

-You can say to scroll down top:
+You can set the direction of the scroll:

 	smartScroll(seleniumDriver, down=False)